zehuanli/pdt-clock-extension/README.md

-This is forked from [Casey Hunt's work](https://github.com/caseymhunt/utc-clock-extension).
+This Chrome extension is available at [this Chrome Web Store page](https://chrome.google.com/webstore/detail/gmtpdt-clock/lgdnjepnpolacalonncgggfnkhjgckgf).
+It is forked from [Casey Hunt's work](https://github.com/caseymhunt/utc-clock-extension).
 I only changed the displayed timezone from UTC to PDT.
 See original README below:

 utc-clock-extension
 ===================